mozilla/glean/docs/user/appendix/contribution-guidelines.md

 #### Tab tooltips

-When a tab is disabled i.e. does not have any content, it is possible to provide extra context on why a it is disabled through special `data-*` attributes.
+Tabs in a disabled i.e. tabs that do not have any content, will show a tooltip when hovered.

+By default, this tooltip will show the message `<lang> doe not provide this API`.
+The following `data-*` attributes can be used to modify this message.

 ##### `data-bug`